-There isn’t a sentientism podcast (yet) but we’ve been interviewed about sentientism on a growing number of shows.
+There isn’t a sentientism podcast (yet) but I’ve been interviewed about sentientism on a growing number of shows.
 You can find listening links below.

 If you run a podcast and would like to talk about sentientism please get in touch using our contact form on the right of this page or via @Sentientism.

-If you think a podcast you listen to would be interested in sentientism, why not put them in touch or even suggest yourself as a guest?
+If you think a podcast you listen to would be interested in sentientism, why not put them in touch with me or even suggest yourself as a guest?

 All Things Risk:

 Listen to the episode about Sentientism on their website, via Apple, Soundcloud or all the usual platforms.